rkyymmt/udacity-drl-navigation/README.md

 # Navigation

-# Project Details
+# Environment
-- environment details (i.e., the state and action spaces, and when the environment is considered solved).
+- the state and action spaces, and when the environment is considered solved.

 # Getting Started
 1. Install jupyter.(See [this](https://jupyter.readthedocs.io/en/latest/install.html))